-The MAR Fish project is the latest and largest coordinated monitoring network of fish spawning aggregation sites (FSA) in the Mesoamerican Reef region (MAR).
-This project is possible thanks to the generous funding from the French Global Environment Facility (FFEM in French), also by the Summit Foundation and Marisla.
+The MAR Fish initiative is the latest and largest coordinated monitoring network of fish spawning aggregation sites (FSA) in the Mesoamerican Reef region (MAR).
+This project is possible thanks to the generous funding from the French Global Environment Facility (FFEM in French), also by the Summit Foundation, Marisla Foundation and Oceans 5.
 The activities of the project are implemented thanks to the collective effort of partner organizations in the four MAR countries.

 The MAR Fish Project is coordinated by MAR Fund, a private regional environmental fund.
 The implementation of the project is carried out with the participation of the following eight core partners: